ICESAT-2HackWeek/website2022/book/preliminary/swc.md

 # Software Carpentry Training

-We will host a {{hackweek}} hackweek [Software Carpentry](https://software-carpentry.org) training on June 21 - 22.
-This event is by invitation to {{hackweek}} hackweek participants only.
+[Software Carpentry](https://software-carpentry.org) is a fantastic organization that teaches basic lab skills for research computing.

-The purpose of this training is to help everyone gain skills in fundamental data science tools.
-By offering this work in advance of the hackweek we can maximize the amount of time we get to focus on {{dataset}} data!
+For past hackweeks we have offered unofficial, abbreviated 2-day software carpentry trainings to help everyone gain skills in fundamental data science tools (Git, Linux Terminal, Python).
+By offering this work in advance of the hackweek we can maximize the amount of time we get to focus on more advanced topics.
-Feel free to contact one of us if you need more clarity on deciding whether this would be a good use of your time.

-## Time Zones

-All times listed below are UTC -7 (Pacific Daylight Time).
-You might want to consult this [Time Zone Map](https://www.timeanddate.com/time/map/) to figure out times in your location.
+Below you will find links to our training materials from the 2021 SnowEx Hackweek.
+If you are new to Git, Linux, Python, please set aside a day or two to go over these materials in advance:

 ## Getting ready